WB TET Syllabus Download PDF – প্রাইমারি টেট সিলেবাস

 • A critical perspective on the role of grammar in learning a language for communicating ideas verbally and in written form.

-• Challenges of teaching language in a diverse classroom; language difficulties, errors and disorders.
+• The challenges of teaching language in a diverse classroom include language difficulties, errors, and disorders.

 • Language Skills.